 Elections New Brunswick

 This information is a general guide to the election process for those interested in becoming candidates in District Education Council elections.
-If you have questions that are not answered here, contact either the Municipal Returning Officer for your area or the main office of Elections NB in Fredericton, at 1-888-858-VOTE (8683), or the Elections New Brunswick website at http://www.electionsnb.ca.
+If you have questions that are not answered here, contact either the Municipal Returning Officer for your area or the main office of Elections NB in Fredericton, at 1‑888‑858‑8683 (VOTE), or the Elections New Brunswick website at https://www.electionsnb.ca.

 General Requirements: To be a candidate in a District Education Council election, a person must be: